jadecobra/python_tdd_exercises/source/classes.rst

   the terminal updates to show an :doc:`AttributeError`

-* update ``ClassWithmethods`` in ``classes.py`` until all tests pass
+* and I update ``ClassWithmethods`` in ``classes.py`` until all tests pass

 ----

 How to define a Class with attributes and methods
 -------------------------------------------------

-Since I know how to define classes with methods and how to define classes with attributes, What if I try defining a class that has both
+Since I know how to define classes with methods and how to define classes with attributes, what if I defined a class with both?

 RED: make it fail
 ^^^^^^^^^^^^^^^^^